Nick-Lucas/EntryPoint/README.md

 * Produce --help documentation automatically, and allow user addition to this.
 Add DocumentationAttribute as an option for the user
 * Add REQUIRED bool to attribute
 * Validate the arguments model for duplicate options and other issues
+* Support quotes if they will be a problem - need to allow for quoted "-parameter-value" as valid parameter

 ---
 * API Documentation